-Changes in the value of the US Dollar compared to the currencies for the countries from which we operate could adversely affect our sales, earnings and liquidity.
+Changes in the value of the US Dollar compared to the currencies for the countries from which we operate.

 For our export products, we generally negotiate firm pricing with our foreign buyers in US Dollar.
-Since we transact our exports in US Dollar, a relative decline in the value of the US Dollar could result in lower sales proceeds in our local currencies and vice versa.
+Since we transact our exports in US Dollar, a relative decline in the value of the US Dollar could result in lower sales proceeds in our local currency and vice versa.
 These exchange rate changes could decrease or increase in our sales, earnings and liquidity during affected periods.

-We do not enter any forward currency contracts to hedge our US Dollar sales and we accept the exposure to exchange rate movements during the negotiated periods.
-We convert every 75% of our US Dollar sales proceeds exceeding Ringgit equivalent of RM200,000 into Ringgit currency immediately under the recent BN guidelines.
-The remaining 25% USD Dollar proceeds will be used for purchase of imported raw materials which form a natural hedge in the Malaysian operations.
+In Malaysia, we do not enter any forward currency contracts to hedge our US Dollar sales and we accept the exposure to exchange rate movements during the negotiated periods.
+We convert about 75% of our US Dollar sales proceeds for local operations requirement while the remaining 25% US Dollar proceeds will be used for purchase of imported raw materials which form a natural hedge in the Malaysia operations.